 Welcome to the South Science and Technology Magnet.
-This historic program began over 30 years ago and is one of only a few K-8 Science and Technology schools in the state of Ohio.
+This historic program began over 30 years ago and is one of only four K-9 Science and Technology schools in the state of Ohio.

 Our kindergarten through eighth-grade magnet is a place where every student has the daily opportunity in hands-on science and technology labs.
-Our middle school students also have the opportunity to explore robotics.
+Weekly, our students engage in engineering curriculum through Project Lead the Way.
+Our middle school students also have the opportunity to explore robotics through coursework and interscholastic competition.

-Our community outreach is strengthened by the Kids Hope USA program which brings in mentors to work with students.
+Our community outreach is strengthened by the Kids Hope USA program that brings in mentors to work with students.

 Chad Fallis, Principal